RicardoJBarrios/kuoki/packages/environment/src/lib/service/README.md

 > Sets properties in the environment store.

-This application is the way to mutate the environment store.
+The environment service application is the way to mutate the environment store.
 The base implementation can be directly instantiated or customized by creating a custom inherit class that overrides the methods.
 Each method returns an `EnvironmentResult` to make it easy to develop these customizations.

 ```js
 import { createEnvironmentService } from '@kuoki/environment';